jonross/Lackeys/README.md

 deliberately limited so that a compromised configuration file cannot invoke arbitrary commands.
 More configuration security features are planned.

-This is an alpha version for early adopters.
+This is an alpha version for a few interested colleagues.

 Lackeys is released under the [MIT license](./LICENSE).